 The Sound of Old Salem

-For 250 years, music has filled the cobblestone streets of the Old Salem historic district in Winston-Salem.
-This summer, the band that’s played everything from Moravian hymns and polkas to rock ’n’ roll covers celebrates its historic milestone with their community.
+2022 marked the 250-year anniversary of music filling the cobblestone streets of the Old Salem historic district in Winston-Salem.
+The band that’s played everything from Moravian hymns and polkas to rock ’n’ roll covers celebrated its historic milestone with their community.

 Quiz: The Most Wonderful Time